CiscoDevNet/terraform-provider-fmc/docs/resources/access_rule.md

   - Default value: `false`
 - `send_syslog` (Boolean) Send alerts to syslog.
   - Default value: `false`
-- `snmp_config_id` (String) Id of the SNMP alert associated with the access rule.
+- `snmp_alert_id` (String) Id of the SNMP alert associated with the access rule.
 Can be set only when either log_begin or log_end is true.
 - `source_dynamic_objects` (Attributes Set) Set of objects that represent dynamic sources of traffic. (see [below for nested schema](#nestedatt--source_dynamic_objects))
 - `source_network_literals` (Attributes Set) Set of objects that represent sources of traffic (literally specified). (see [below for nested schema](#nestedatt--source_network_literals))
 - `source_network_objects` (Attributes Set) Set of objects that represent sources of traffic (Host, Network, Range, FQDN or Network Group). (see [below for nested schema](#nestedatt--source_network_objects))